 The Trust assists landowners, land trusts and other non-profit organizations, elected officials, government agencies, developers and the business community by helping them understand the tools and options available for land preservation.
 The Trust’s staff works with landowners to develop long-term plans for the preservation and use of their land.
 With the landowner’s assistance, staff identifies each property’s natural, scenic, historic and agricultural resources and helps determine ways to preserve those conservation values.
 The Trust also works with government agencies and businesses to identify opportunities for meeting the park and natural area preservation needs of Louisville Metro’s residents.
 This may include protecting greenways for hiking, biking, and walking trails, natural areas for wildlife protection or scenic views along roadways.
 Another role of the Trust is to assist government agencies in identifying funding strategies for acquisition and management of parkland.

 Conservation easements are one of the most widely used tools available for long term land conservation.
 A conservation easement is a voluntary, legal agreement between a landowner and a land trust or government agency that permanently limits uses of the land in order to protect its conservation values.
-Land protected by a preservation agreement can remain in private ownership.
+Land protected by a conservation or preservation agreement can remain in private ownership.
 This allows landowners to continue to own and use their land to sell it or pass it on to heirs.

 They can be written to help achieve the landowner’s goals while assuring protection for the land.